China's sportswear industry poised to end losing streak

 China's six largest sportswear companies went on an expansion spree after Beijing hosted the 2008 Olympic Games, counting on the event to spark fresh interest in sports and sportswear.
 They opened a combined total of about 12,300 stores in China between 2008 and 2011 - an average of 11 per day.

-Demand failed to live up to those lofty expectations, and they were forced to shut about 4,700 outlets in 2012, averaging nearly 13 closures a day.
-Foreign rivals such as Nike Inc and Adidas AG were also caught in the downdraft, posting disappointing sales and closing stores.

-The combined inventory for China's big domestic players peaked at 4.3 billion yuan ($702 million) at the end of 2011, triple the 1.5 billion yuan in stockpiles at the end of 2008, according to Thomson Reuters data.
+The combined inventory for China's big domestic players peaked at 4.3 billion yuan (453 million pounds) at the end of 2011, triple the 1.5 billion yuan in stockpiles at the end of 2008, according to Thomson Reuters data.
 They purged stockpiles last year, whittling that figure down to 3.8 billion yuan.

 ANTA's average inventory days - a measure of how long it takes to sell the goods - swelled to 102.5 in mid-2012 from 44.1 at the end of December 2008.